Health Educator (Student Services Program Administrator) - Mental Health

-The mission of the Health Promotion team within Student Health and Wellness (SHaW) is to mobilize the UConn community to cultivate the conditions that foster student wellbeing, empower students, and address health inequities - amplifying the voices of oppressed communities.
+The mission of the Health Promotion team within Student Health and Wellness (SHaW) is to mobilize the UConn community to cultivate the conditions that foster student wellbeing, empower students, and address health inequities - amplifying the voices of oppressed communities specifically racially/ethnically marginalized students, Queer and Trans students, first-generation, low-income, and international students.
 Under the direction of a Health Promotion Manager and alongside a team of health education, mental health, and health promotion professionals, the Health Educator contributes to this mission by promoting, coordinating, developing, implementing, and evaluating race-conscious mental health education programs.
-Taking a public health and pro-equity approach, the Health Educator is committed to delivering and enhancing innovative, sustainable, evidenced-based mental health promotion and education initiatives designed to raise awareness of the environmental factors that impact student mental health, and to increase the confidence and skills of every student, staff, and faculty member to improve student well-being.
+Taking a public health and pro-equity approach, the Health Educator is committed to delivering and enhancing innovative, sustainable, evidence-based mental health promotion and education initiatives designed to raise awareness of the environmental factors that impact student mental health, and to increase the confidence and skills of every student, staff, and faculty member to improve student well-being.

 SHaW is committed to diversity and inclusion, competence in working with culturally and ethnically diverse populations, and awareness of how issues of difference, power, and privilege manifest in higher education environments.
 The ideal candidate promotes health equity and reduces health disparities by demonstrating and supporting an understanding, sensitivity, and appreciation for health equity, social justice, cultural humility, and inclusiveness.